 Soldiers march out of Collins Barracks Dublin for the last time to make way for the new National Museum.

-In 1997 the 5th Infantry Battalion vacated a piece of Irish history.
+The 5th Infantry Battalion vacated a piece of Irish history.
 Up to this, Collins Barracks, Dublin held the record for being the oldest continually occupied military barracks in the world, and at one time housed 5,000 troops.

-In 1798 Wolfe Tone was court-martialled at what was then known as the Royal Barracks.
+In 1798 Wolfe Tone was court-martialed at what was then known as the Royal Barracks.
 It was also the venue where the last British battalion handed over power to Commander-in-Chief General Mulcahy on the 18 December 1922.

 After 393 years of military presence, the battalion marched out of the barracks at 3 pm for the last time, to its new home at McKee Barracks in the Phoenix Park.